Career Services for Students

 Internships and Co-ops

-Internships and co-operative education (co-ops) are excellent opportunities for eligible students to gain hands-on experience in their field while earning academic credit for work experience related to their degree and major.
+Internships and co-operative education (co-ops) are excellent opportunities for eligible students to gain hands-on experience in their field while earning academic credit for work experience.
 Students must meet with a Career Counselor at the Career Services Center to obtain approval of an internship or co-op and to register for the credit(s).
 Click here to learn about the many other benefits students often find when participating in an internship or co-op.